baconjs/bacon.js/README.md

 indefinitely with the given interval (in milliseconds)

 `Bacon.sequentially(interval, values)` creates a stream containing given values (given as array).
-Delivered with given interval (in milliseconds)
+Delivered with given interval in milliseconds.

-`Bacon.repeatedly(interval, values)` repeats given elements indefinitely with given interval (in milliseconds)
+`Bacon.repeatedly(interval, values)` repeats given elements indefinitely with given interval in milliseconds.
+For example, sequentially(10, [1,2,3]) would lead to 1,2,3,1,2,3... to be repeated indefinitely.

 `Bacon.fromEventTarget(target, event)` creates an EventStream from events on a DOM EventTarget or Node.JS EventEmitter object.